 - Drafting or architectural drawings (in a limited amount, only if you have prior experience).

 We accept both physical copies and electronic submissions.
-Electronic submissions should be prioritized in order to speed up to processing of your files. the All portfolio submissions must be clearly labelled with your full name.
-Below please find the guidelines for the best format for either a physical or digital portfolio:
+Electronic submissions should be prioritized in order to speed up to processing of your files.
+All portfolio submissions must be clearly labelled with your full name.
+Please find below the guidelines for the best format for either a physical or digital portfolio:

 Physical copy: The recommended size is 11” x 17” or smaller.
 The size of your portfolio should achieve the optimal balance between being compact without losing its visual power to show details of your original pieces, drawings and larger work.
 You can either build a case or box to hold your work or buy a portfolio case.
 What is important is that your portfolio be designed as a holistic package.